531 PI

 Copy Link

-Pacific pride was on full display at Eden Park at the weekend, as the SunPix Pacific Peoples Awards 2024 celebrated Pacific excellence, honouring leaders across education, health and enterprise.
+Pacific pride was on full display at Eden Park last Friday as the SunPix Pacific Peoples Awards 2024 celebrated their excellence, honouring leaders across education, health, and enterprise.

-Among the esteemed awardees was Dr Dion Enari and Loma-Linda Tasi, who both received the Pacific Education Award, and Akarere Henry who received the Pacific Health and Wellbeing Award.
+Among the esteemed awardees were Dr Dion Enari and Loma-Linda Tasi, who both received the Pacific Education Award, and Akarere Henry, who received the Pacific Health and Wellbeing Award.

 Enari, a senior lecturer at the School of Sport and Recreation at Auckland University of Technology (AUT), was recognised for his dedicated transformation of the education landscape for Pacific students.

 He has a PhD in fa'asāmoa (the Sāmoan way) from Bond University in Australia.
-His research focuses on sport development, mental health, indigenous studies, and transnationalism.
+His research focuses on sports development, mental health, indigenous studies, and transnationalism.

 During his acceptance speech, Enari acknowledged his fellow winners, Sunpix and the award sponsor Ministry of Education, before delving into who he was inspired by.